Peter Som

 Peter Som (born 1970) is a Chinese American fashion designer.
-He was creative director for Bill Bass and creative consultant for Tommy Hilfiger, where he designed the women’s wear collection, prior to founding his eponymous label.
+He was creative director for Bill Blass and creative consultant for Tommy Hilfiger, where he designed the women's wear collection, prior to founding his eponymous label.
 Born and raised in the San Francisco Bay Area, Peter Som graduated from Connecticut College in 1993 with a degree in art history.
 He continued his studies at the Parsons School of Design where he apprenticed with American designers, Michael Kors and Calvin Klein.
 At Parsons, his talent was recognized through competitions; he won and was presented with the Parsons Gold Thimble Award by Isaac Mizrahi.

 After graduating, Peter Som pursued his career as a fashion designer by working under Bill Blass as assistant designer in 1998.
 In 2001, Som created his own line and unveiled the collection with a showing at Bryant Park.
-In 2007, he was appointed Creative Director of women’s wear for Bill Blass.
+In 2007, he was appointed Creative Director of women's wear for Bill Blass.
 He then left the company in 2008 to concentrate on his namesake label.
-In 2009, Som became the creative consultant for Tommy Hilfiger, where he designed the women’s runway collection through to 2012.
+In 2009, Som became the creative consultant for Tommy Hilfiger, where he designed the women's runway collection through to 2012.

 His label is Peter Som.
-His collections have been featured in fashion publications including Vogue, W, Elle, Harper’s Bazaar, and InStyle.
+His collections have been featured in fashion publications including Vogue, W, Elle, Harper's Bazaar, and InStyle.
 He has a clientele consisting of actresses such as Ginnifer Goodwin, Scarlett Johansson, Kate Mara, Allison Williams, Maggie Gyllenhaal, Natalie Portman, Liv Tyler, Amy Poehler, and Rashida Jones.

 Background

-Som was born in 1970 and raised in San Francisco, California by architect parents, who influenced him to start sketching at a young age.
+Som was born in 1970 and raised in San Francisco, California, by architect parents, who influenced him to start sketching at a young age.
 He now has a showroom located in New York City.